SharePoint 2019 Upgrade Part 5: SharePoint 2019 Upgrading Content Databases

 In this blog post we are going to cover SharePoint 2019 Upgrade.
 Upgrading Content databases and site collections from SharePoint 2016:

-Upgrade Content Databases and Configure Site Collections
+- Upgrading Content Databases and Site Collections from SharePoint 2016 to 2019.

 Install Custom Solutions